Throw to the wolves

 "Throw to the wolves" is an English metaphorical idiom, meaning to sacrifice someone to save or benefit oneself or one's group.
 "Throw under the bus" is a more modern equivalent.
-"Throw to the wolves" is also sometimes used more generally to describe abandoning someone for any reason (such as some unwanted trait or property of the victim herself), cognate with "throw to the lions" and "throw to the dogs", which also derive from the supposedly man-eating appetites of a beast, or "kick to the curb".
+"Throw to the wolves" is also sometimes used more generally to describe abandoning someone for any reason (such as some unwanted trait or property of the victim herself), cognate with "throw to the lions" and "throw to the dogs", which also derive from the supposedly man-eating appetites of a beast, or "kick to the curb" or "throw under the bus".

 Origins and use

 The story and its derivative metaphor are found in America and Europe, from at least the 19th century.
 A Russian idiom with the same meaning is "lighten the sleigh" (облегчить сани).

 The idiom was current among American immigrants from Russia – including especially ethnic Germans – to the American Great Plains.
 In Russia, many folktales concerning wolves are told.
 One such type of tale concerns a troika or other sleigh, or a convoy of sleighs, beset by wolves.
 One or more passengers are thrown out, to satisfy the wolves or at any rate slow them while they devour their prey, usually to no avail.